 Regulation 25

-Documents to be submitted prior to production
+Documents to be submitted prior to [commercial] production

-1. At least 12 months prior to the proposed commencement of Commercial Production [Sustained Large-scale Recovery Operations], the Contractor shall provide to the Secretary-General a Feasibility Study prepared in accordance with [Annex] and Good Industry Practice, and the applicable Standard taking into account the Guidelines [as well as the results of the TestPilot Mining study pursuant to regulation [48 bis], paragraph 2 or 3, as applicable, and in accordance with Annex [IV ter]. and the Secretary General shall submit this matter to the Commission.
+1. At least 12 months prior to the proposed commencement of Commercial Production [], the Contractor shall provide to the Secretary-General a [bankable] Feasibility Study prepared in accordance with the applicable Standard and taking into account the Guidelines [as well as the Pilot Mining Report and the updated Environmental Plans, pursuant to regulation 48 ter and in accordance with Annex [IV ter].

-[1. bis The Contractor shall conduct consultation on the Feasibility Study with all States and Stakeholders in accordance with regulation 93 bis.]
+[1. bis The Contractor shall conduct consultation on the Feasibility Study with all States and Stakeholders in accordance with regulations 93 bis and 93 ter.]

-1. ter Provided the procedure under regulation 93 bishas been completed, the Commission shall review the Feasibility Study and determine whether any Material Change needs to be made to the Plan of Work, [and it should promptly inform the Contractor, which shall prepare and submit to the Commission [through the Secretary-General] a revised Plan of Work.
+1. ter Provided the procedure under regulations 93 bis and 93 ter has been completed, the Commission shall review the Feasibility Study and determine whether any Material Change needs to be made to the Plan of Work, [and it should promptly inform the Contractor, which shall prepare and submit to the Commission through the Secretary-General a revised Plan of Work.

 2. Regulation 57 shall apply to a revised Plan of Work submitted by the Contractor under paragraph 1.